dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 ### Getting Started in Python

-- Open the Jupyter Notebook Server
+- Open Spyder (locally), or the Mimir IDE
-	- Allows us to execute code on our remote server, processing the code on more powerful machines
+	- Mimir allows us to execute code on a remote server, processing the code on more powerful machines
-	- The computers here in the lab are just virtual instances
+	- The computers here in the lab are just virtual instances, and are slower at running code, but may be easier to use as you get started
 - Let's write some Python!

 ---